pingcap/docs-dm/en/manage-replication-tasks.md

 #### Flags description

-- `-w`: (Optional) Specifies the group of DM-workers where the subtasks of the replication task (that you want to query) run.
+- `-w`: (Optional) Specifies the group of DM-workers where the subtasks of the migration task (that you want to query) run.
 - `task-name`: (Optional) Specifies the task name.
-If it is not set, the results of all data replication tasks are returned.
+If it is not set, the results of all data migration tasks are returned.

 #### Returned results